gadefe/linear_regression_workshop/README.md

 ### The R squared = 95.53%
-Height explains 95% of the variability in weight
+- Height explains 95% of the variability in weight

 ### The p-value
-The model is significant (p<0.05);
-The model significantly fits the data
+- The model is significant (p<0.05);The model significantly fits the data

 ###  y-intercept and the slope
-The y-intercept and the slope are significant (p < 0.05).
+- The y-intercept and the slope are significant (p < 0.05).
 Height significantly predicts weight

-Consider: Heights and Weights of Seven People

-Given a person’s height, can we predict the person’s weight?

-How can we best describe the
-relationship between height and weight?

-Subject Height
-(inches)
-Weight (lbs)
-1 68 155
-2 61 99
-3 63 115
-4 70 190
-5 69 170
-6 65 125
-7 72 18